pantheon-systems/example-terminus-auto-update-script/README.md

 * [Slack](https://slack.com/) for communication

 ## Disclaimer
 While this script has worked well for us your mileage may vary.
-This repository is a proof of concept example of advanced Pantheon platform usage and it is provided without warranty or direct support.
+This repository is a proof of concept example of advanced Pantheon platform usage and is provided without warranty or direct support.

+Issues and questions may be filed in GitHub but their resolution is not guaranteed.

 ## The Process